mfclinton/rl-policy-improvement/source/readme.txt

 4. In the 2nd cell, labeled with "SET PARAMS" set the parameters according to the guide below.
 	- USE_GRIDWORLD : If set to True it, policies are generated for the cs687 Gridworld.
 Otherwise, policies are generated for the project world.
 	- USE_PDIS : If set to True we use Per Decision Importance Sampling for our policy improvement.
 Otherwise we use regular Importance Sampling.
+		- Set to True for pdis_0.pkl, note below that it doesn't matter what this is for other pkls
+	- USE_BOTH_PDIS : If True it takes policies that pass both PDIS and IS bounds
+		- Set to True for all but pdis_0.pkl
 	- percent_increase : The percentage we want to achieve over target performance.
 See /lib/DataManager.GetTargetPerformance for information about what our target performance is.
 	- num_policies : Number of policies to generate
+		- 40 for is_0
+		- 40 for is_1, followed by es.ask(), followed by 10 more iterations (using 50 should yield sufficiently equal results)
+		- 20 for each pdis
 	- es_path : Path of the saved CMA-ES object (/pickles/ Gridworld or Vanilla *from given data*) that we load in and generate policies with (see Generating CMA-ES Object for more detail)
 	- gamma : The gamma value used for our environment
 	- delta : confidence threshold
+	- random.seed() : *not the seed for the cma-es objects, see notes for that* For synthesizing policies, I used seeds 508 (is_1.pkl), 1337 (is_0.pkl), 88885555 (pdis_1.pkl), 877496444 (pdis_0.pkl), 3125832 (pdis_2.pkl)
+		- Note: CMA-ES objects are perma-seeded since they're saved to a file, the above seed is just for numpy and other random stuff.
+		- NOTE: to get the seed use for generating the cma-es objects, load them in and check their ".opts" for the ".seed" parameter and pass in {"seed":seedhere} as a 3rd parameter to the cma.CMAEvolutionStrategy object located in Evaluation Jupyter notebook in the cell containing the function "inv_barrier_constrained_explore" for convenience, the seeds are 768362 (is_1.pkl), 552873 (is_0.pkl), 493998 (pdis_1.pkl), 595346 (pdis_0.pkl), 698993 (pdis_2.pkl)
 5. Run the notebook.
 Note: that each policy is cross checked with Mockworld and the IS/PDIS bound and tossed out if it doesn't meet the specifications.
 If you want policies fast without precautions then comment out those lines in the generation loop.